simonziegs/nashcalc/README.md

 ```
 ## Usage
 Set Moves:
-- Use the spin boxes to define the number of attacker and defender moves (minimum 2, maximum 15).
+- Use the spin boxes to define the number of attacker and defender moves (maximum 15).

 - Edit move names in the "Move Names" section.